Preparing for the FAFSA

 Third...
 Complete and Submit Your FAFSA!

 Once you have gathered everything, you are ready to submit your FAFSA online via the Federal Student Aid website.
-See our Complete the FAFSA webpage for answers to some frequently asked questions.
+See our Completing the FAFSA webpage for answers to some frequently asked questions.